evkx/evkx.github.io/content/models/mhero/i/i/_index.md

 There is only one roof option for this model. exterior.roof.standard.panoramic.TwoSeperatePartPartialFrontOpen.ManualCurtain

+The windows from the B-pillar and back are tinted, which enhances privacy and reduces glare and heat from the sun, making the interior more comfortable for passengers.

 {{< sitefiguresized thumb="models/mhero/i/i/exterior_1_st.jpg" title="MHERO I" width="1920" height="1080"  >}}

 {{<evkxdisplayaddarticle />}}

 ## Interior

+The MHERO I features a driver-centric interior, designed to enhance the cockpit feel with premium materials throughout.
+A notable highlight is the split-level center console, which separates the driver and passenger while offering convenient storage and enhanced functionality.

 ### Seats